UMD: A Globally Connected University

 |International Health Insurance||$43|

 |This fee is charged to your UMD account upon course registration.
 This fee includes: Tuition, in-country transportation, course related activities, group meals, and teaching services.|

 |This fee represents the housing provided during the program.|

 |Roundtrip Airfare (estimate)||$1,800|

 |TOTAL ESTIMATED COST OF ATTENDANCE:||$6,450|

 Please refer to the following resources for more information on funding study abroad

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

-Ms. Jane Fines directs international and leadership programs for the A. James Clark School of Engineering.
-She co-taught the TTO Grand Challenges course on energy and energy policy in Germany for three summers.
+Ms. Jane Fines directs the office of global engineering leadership for the A. James Clark School of Engineering.
+She co-taught the TTO Grand Challenges course in Germany for four summers.
 She has also taught International Business Cultures for Engineering and Technology for many years including three times as a winter study abroad course in Australia.

 For course, itinerary or in-country information, please contact the Program Director.
-For general questions or assistance with applying, contact Deborah McConnell.
+For general questions or assistance with applying, contact Malik Blue.